boytpcm123/gitlab-ci-fastlane/README.md

 2. Before every job, the commands defined by `before_script` are executed.
 3. We defined which branch will run this job by only: `build-dev`

 The `.gitlab-ci.yml` file defines sets of jobs with constraints of how and when they should be run.
-The jobs are defined as top-level elements with a name (in our case `deploy` ) and always have to contain the `script` keyword.
+The jobs are defined as top-level elements with a name (in our case `deployiOS` and `deployAndroid`) and always have to contain the `script` keyword.
 Jobs are used to create jobs, which are then picked by [Runners](https://docs.gitlab.com/ee/ci/runners/README.html) and executed within the environment of the Runner.

 What is important is that each job is run independently from each other.